Vitomir84/Statistics-and-probability/README.md

 ##### [Monte Carlo simulation](https://github.com/Vitomir84/Statistics-and-probability/blob/master/MonteCarlo_sampling.ipynb)

-Here we use the simplest example of Monte Carle simulation in the task when we want to know the most probable sum of rolling 12 six sided dices.
+Here we use the simplest example of Monte Carlo simulation in the task when we want to know the most probable sum of rolling 12 six sided dices.

 ##### [Gibbs sampling](https://github.com/Vitomir84/Statistics-and-probability/blob/master/Gibbs_Sampling.ipynb)